Mike Montgomery (American football)

 James Michael Montgomery (born July 10, 1949) is an American former professional football player who was a running back in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys and Houston Oilers.
 He played college football for the Kansas State Wildcats.

-Early years
+Early life

 Montgomery attended Dodge City High School, where he played as a quarterback, before being switched to running back as senior.
 He contributed to the team's 1966 undefeated season, although it resulted only in a league championship title, because at the time there was no playoff system or state championship game.

 He accepted a football scholarship from Kansas State University, where he played as a running back and wide receiver.
 In 1969, he posted 408 rushing yards (second on the team), 217 receiving yards and 4 touchdowns.
 As a senior, he registered 436 rushing yards (second on the team), 386 receiving yards and 4 touchdowns.